-The total gas consumption is very low.
-Less than $2 l/h CO_2$ and $5 l/h N_2$ in use.
+The total gas consumption is low.
+Typically, less than 2 l/h CO2 and 5 l/h N2 when in use.
+However, multiple repeated door openings will result in increased gas consumption.

-For safety reasons, the incubator has a complete gas control system that consists of a pressure regulator (preventing dangerous gas pressure problems), gas flow sensors (actual consumption can be accumulated), gas pressure sensors (then the user knows that the pressure and variation can be logged to avoid dangerous conditions), gas filters (to prevent valve problems).
+For safety reasons, the incubator has a complete gas control system that consists of a pressure regulator (preventing gas pressure problems), gas flow sensors (for calculating injection and measure consumption), gas pressure sensors ( to log and monitor the internal pressure of the gas injection lines, furthermore in the eventuality of a gas bottle depletion the pressure drop will cause the incubator to send out an alarm), HEPA- filters.